 In most industries, there are Facebook Groups.
 LinkedIn can be hit or miss for groups.
 Always double check any ‘advice’ given out in these groups surrounding tax with your accountant or an accounting professional.

-Check out our blog, YouTube and Social media for tax updates.
+Check out our blog (use the search), YouTube and Social media for tax updates.
 Sign up to our mailing list too, to recieve updates to your inbox.

 Do I need an accountant?
 If so, how do I choose one?